theteam33333/enviro-dashboard/README.md

 # enviro-dashboard

 This webpage provides information about the effects of climate change in the world.
 The user will enter the name of their city in the search field.
-After clicking the submit button the user will be prsented with relevant climate infomation in the form of news clips and widget.
+After clicking the submit button, the user will be prsented with relevant climate infomation in the form of news clips and widget.
 The user can also interact with a simple quiz with ramdomly genarated questions about climate change, to test their current knowledge of the subject.
 The usere can take the quiz as many times as possible.

 # Webpage Components
 HTML Skeleton